-Baron Philippe de Rothschild first set foot in Chile over 20 years ago, pursuing a host of goals, from managing long-term risk to banking on the future, while passing on its knowledge as well as learning from the local culture.
-Today, as the company born in Pauillac, France, has become one of the country’s leading wine producers, its development is still rooted in the same principles and values of innovation, stewardship and loyalty to its tradition.
+Baron Philippe de Rothschild first arrived in Chile over 20 years ago, pursuing a host of goals, from managing long-term risk to banking on the future, while passing on its knowledge as well as learning from the local culture.
+Today, as the company born in Pauillac, France, has become one of the country’s leading wine producers, its development is still rooted in the same principles and values of innovation, stewardship, and loyalty to its tradition.

-Since the 1980s, Chile’s wine growing potential has attracted some of the major international wine makers.
-Following a first venture in 1996 with Almaviva, Baron Philippe de Rothschild started its local branch and created its exclusive Chilean brand – Escudo Rojo – in 1999.
+Since the 1980s, Chile’s wine growing potential has attracted many international winemakers.
+Following the first venture in 1996 with Almaviva, Baron Philippe de Rothschild started a local branch and created an exclusive Chilean brand – Escudo Rojo – in 1999.
 Escudo Rojo is translated literally from the German Rote Schild – the Red Shield – and is Baron Philippe de Rothschild Maipo Chile’s flagship brand.
-Since 2008, the entity has been headed by Emmanuel Riffaud. ”Our initial investment in 1996 was visionary, just like what Baron Philippe de Rothschild did in 1979 in California for the Opus One project in cooperation with the Mondavi family” says Riffaud.
-“In Chile, we created Almaviva, a ‘Cru Classé’ type of high quality wine, via a joint-venture with the Larrain and Guilisasti families, owners of Concha y Toro, one of Chile’s major winemakers.
+In 2015, Emmanuel Riffaud became the company’s CEO but had been running the company since 2008.
+“Our initial investment in 1996 was visionary, just like what Baron Philippe de Rothschild did in 1979 in California for the Opus One project in cooperation with the Mondavi family,” stated Riffaud.
+“In Chile, we created Almaviva, a ‘Cru Classé’ type of high-quality wine, via a joint-venture with the Larrain and Guilisasti families, owners of Concha y Toro, one of Chile’s major winemakers.
 Following the success of this first venture, we decided to launch our subsidiary here in 1999.”